nilesh44/spring-batch-sample/README.md

 # spring-batch-sample

-* read CSV file write into DB
+* Read CSV file write into DB
 * Read from DB write in CSV file